hallamlab/SPARK/README_nextflow.md

 - **Mamba** (preferred) or **Micromamba/Conda** reachable on your `PATH`.
 - Optional: a base shell environment for running ancillary scripts or visualizations.

-### 2. Ensure Nextflow can find your package manager and set a local work dir
+### 2. Ensure Nextflow can find your package manager and local cache/work dirs

 - Make sure `mamba` (or `conda`) is on your `PATH`.
 If you used the Quick Start above, activating the `nextflow` environment is sufficient.
-- Create a local work directory (once): `mkdir -p /home/ryan/.nextflow/work`

-Nextflow now provisions the env described in `environments.main` for every process—no manual activation needed beyond starting the runner environment.
-Using a local `-work-dir` prevents advisory-lock failures that can happen on shared filesystems.
+- Run the one-time symlink step from the Quick Start (Step 3).
+After that, the repository’s `.nextflow` directory will automatically point to your local cache, so no environment variables or extra flags are required beyond `-work-dir`.

 ### 3. Copy & edit the YAML config